podhay123/zioloonline/README.md

 # zioloonline
-Simple project to get familiar with a little of the front-end.
+Simple project to get familiar with a basics of the front-end.